It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Journey into Terror

 Me: There’s no consistency from one episode to the next.
-Although, to be fair, Ian is cacking himself as well.
+Although to be fair, Ian is cacking himself as well.

 Me: Frankenstein’s monster.